How to Fix Screws Into Brick and Concrete Walls (Without Them Coming Loose)

 Tap it in gently with a hammer.

-If the lip sticks out slightly, use a spare screw and tap it flush so it sits level with the wall.
+If the lip sticks out slightly, use a spare screw and gently tap it in flush so it sits level with the wall.

 That way, whatever you’re fixing sits properly.